ilialyl/Arino/README.md

 - Push, fetch, and backup to Dropbox **(requiring a private key)**.

 ## To-Do List
-- Make the program real CLI, not REPL
+- Make the program Unix-style CLI
 - Store data about what ingredients you currently have
 - Display ingredient usage priorities based on lifespans